Quail Hunting in Mississippi

 ** Quail season is currently closed on these areas.

-A "zero" count does not necessarily
+sample of relative population abundance.
+A "zero" count does not

-rather than severe population "crashes."
-Population density,
+activity rather than severe population "crashes."
+Population

-population abundance.
+well represented.
 Evaluating a snapshot of several years of

 breeding season call-count data provides relative population trends